 User-Agent: Googlebot

 After you’ve given the restrictions and rights to this bot, you can again write User-Agent and give other limits to the Bingbot.
-But you also can address all of the web bots simultaneously, by simply writing an * on the place of the name of the specific bot.
+But you also can address all of the web bots simultaneously, by simply writing an * in the place of the name of the specific bot.

 User-Agent: *